 Unless you decide to take control and end it yourself.
 Unless you decide to check out and say fuck the Fates and Furies and just wrest control from the universe.

 This doesn’t mean suicide is a good idea.
 It doesn’t mean it’s “admirable” or brave.
 It could be both or neither.
 It could be cowardly or insane.
-I’m not here to argue or make a value judgment, only to tell you about my own experiences, and the occasional insight gleaned through examination of those experiences.
+I’m not here to argue or make a value judgment, only to tell you about my own experiences, and the occasional insight gleaned through examining those experiences.

 And in examining why, I realize much of my consideration is the appeal of taking control of something that controls us all: life and death.